FINRA Suspends David John Taddeo for Undisclosed Private Securities Transactions

 Suspension and Financial Sanctions

 FINRA imposed the following sanctions on Taddeo: a deferred fine of $7,500 and a four-month suspension from association with any FINRA member firm in all capacities.
-The suspension remained in effect from January 5, 2026 through May 4, 2026, effectively barring Taddeo from working in the brokerage industry during this period.
+The suspension is in effect from January 5, 2026 through May 4, 2026, effectively barring Taddeo from working in the brokerage industry during this period.

 Why This Matters for Retail Investors